Joshua-Elms/dcmip2025_idealized_tests/work_logs.md

+### 04/15

+#### Conservation of Mass

+Finished this test yesterday, now I'm rerunning a longer simulation (224 tsteps / 8 weeks) at Travis' suggestion to see whether the model stabilizes somewhere around 985 hPa or keeps moving.

+#### Conservation of Energy

+Finally time to start this guy.
+Let's write out steps as we go:

+1. Build "ERA5 OLR value" downloader.

 ### 04/09

 1. Reorganizing repository. `experiments` is one of only two top level directories, with each experiment getting a folder inside it.
 Anything that is (or could easily be) shared by multiple experiments can be lifted to `utils`, but then it has to stay functionally the same or risk breaking other working experiments.
 Within an experiment directory, there will be a few files: